shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 - Data Load > Import relationships from data sources on first load
 - Data Load > Autodetect new relationships after data is loaded

-*Note: While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
+> **Note**: While having these two options enabled can be helpful when developing a data model, you disabled them earlier to support the lab experience.
 When you create relationships in the **Load Data in Power BI Desktop** lab, you’ll learn why you're adding each one.*

 1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.